Everything you need to know about Microsoft Power BI

 Introduction to Power BI?

-Power BI is a collection of cloud-based services, apps and connectors that work together to manage and analyse data from various data sources.
+Power BI is a collection of cloud-based services, apps, and connectors that work together to manage and analyze data from various data sources.

-Power BI is a great analytical tool that lets you dive deeper into your data by slicing, filtering, and drilling down to get insights hidden into your data.
-It is a unified, user-friendly and scalable platform that can visualize any data to get insights for self-service and enterprise business intelligence.
+Power BI is a great analytical tool that lets you dive deeper into your data by slicing, filtering, and drilling down to get insights hidden in your data.
+It is a unified, user-friendly, and scalable platform that can visualize any data to get insights for self-service and enterprise business intelligence.

-Power BI lets you to analyze data and drive your business outcome through visually immersive and interactive way by graph and charts.
+Power BI lets you analyze data and drive your business outcome in a visually immersive and interactive way with graphs and charts.
 It lets you share and publish relevant data through reports and dashboards with anyone or everyone you want.

-As with all other Power Platform components, Power BI provides seamless integration to various cloud-based, or on-premises data sources and more than hundreds of other underlying data platform using library of connectors.
+As with all other Power Platform components, Power BI provides seamless integration to various cloud-based or on-premises data sources and more than a hundred other underlying data platforms using a library of connectors.

 The parts of Power BI

-Let’s have a quick overview of different elements of Power BI
+Let’s have a quick overview of the different elements of Power BI

 Power BI Desktop:

-It is a free application that you can download and install to your local computer.
-It connects to different data sources and combine them to create a data model.
+It is a free application that you can download and install on your local computer.
+It connects to different data sources and combines them to create a data model.

 Available views in Power BI Desktop are: